 When Biden took office, he faced a fork in the road.
 On one path stood a multilateral alliance designed to contain Iran.
 It had a proven track record of success and plans of even better things to come, as the recent act of sabotage at Natanz demonstrated.
 The alliance’s leading members were beckoning Biden to work against a common foe, but also to promote greater cooperation and possibly even an official peace agreement between Saudi Arabia and Israel.
 On the other path stood the Islamic Republic, hated by its own people and, indeed, by most people in the Middle East.
 It offered nothing but the same vile message it had always espoused.
 Standing with it were all of the most malignant forces in the Middle East, who either look directly to Tehran for leadership or thrive on the chaos it sows.

 Biden chose Iran, fracturing the U.S. alliance system and setting back the cause of peace.
 His choice also delivered a victory to China and Russia, who are working with Iran, each in its own way, toward America’s undoing.
 In a perverse effort to liberate itself from its allies, the United States is soiling its own nest.

-Michael Doran is a Senior Fellow at the Hudson Institute in Washington, D.C.
+Michael Doran is Director of the Center for Peace and Security in the Middle East and a Senior Fellow at the Hudson Institute in Washington, D.C.